jsogarro/golang/README.md

 # Intro to Go

-> Source Code for Intro to Go Talk
+> Source Code for Intro to Go